Understanding the DWI Process in New Hampshire

 - The Horizontal Gaze Nystagmus Test (HGN)

-- The Nine Step Walk and Turn Test (W&T)
+- The Nine Step Walk and Turn Test (WAT)

 - The One Leg Stand Test (OLS).

 Police officers are trained to observe specific clues for impairment during each of these tests.
 In addition to these tests, New Hampshire law enforcement occasionally asks a suspect to submit to a Preliminary Breath Test (PBT) on the roadside.
-Based on performance on these and other tests, law enforcement build probable cause to base an arrest for drunk or impaired driving.
+Based on performance on these and other tests, law enforcement build probable cause to base an arrest for DWI.

-Following an OUI arrest, you are transported to the police station or state police barrack where the officer reviews the administrative license suspension process with you.
+Following a DWI arrest, you are transported to the police station or state police barrack where the officer reviews the administrative license suspension process with you.

-You then have a decision regarding whether to submit to a breath, blood or urine test or whether to refuse that test.
+You then have a decision regarding whether to submit to a breath, blood, urine, or additional physical tests or whether to refuse those tests.
 The officer has discretion in New Hampshire regarding which of these tests to request.
 A refusal of the test or submitting to a test with a result exceeding the per se limit will trigger an administrative license suspension of 180 days for a first offense and 2 years for a second offense.
+The per se limit is 0.08 for drivers over the age of 21 or 0.02 for drivers under the age of 21.

 Additionally, you will likely be charged with the criminal offense of DWI, Aggravated DWI or Subsequent Offense DWI, depending on the circumstances of your case and your prior record.
 You will be given bail paperwork identifying a first court hearing or an arraignment.
 You will also typically be given an administrative license suspension form which acts as your temporary privilege to drive.
 However, that temporary privilege to drive is good for only 30 days.
 Within that 30-day period, you have the right to request an administrative hearing from the Department of Safety in order to contest the administrative license suspension.
 You must also determine how best to defend the criminal charge of DWI in court.